-Guide to Cadiz the oldest city in western Europe, on the Atlantic coast of Andalucia.
+Plan the ideal visit with our travel guide to Cadiz, the oldest city in western Europe, on the Atlantic coast of Andalucia.
 Continuously occupied for 3000 years.

 The Cathedral Cadiz

 Planning a trip to Andalucia and looking for a unique destination that offers a mix of history, culture, and natural beauty?
 Look no further than Cádiz, a charming coastal city located in southern Spain.
 With its stunning beaches, well-preserved historic architecture, and vibrant local culture, Cádiz is the perfect place to explore on foot, by bike, or by boat.

 As Europe's oldest continuously inhabited city, Cádiz is steeped in history and boasts a rich cultural heritage that dates back over 3,000 years.
 From the ancient Phoenician and Roman ruins to the Moorish and Baroque architecture, there is no shortage of fascinating sights to explore.